Let’s take a look at these two product types individually and explore some of the key differences between them.

 |Payable when||Following a successful claim, for example when the policyholder is no longer able to work or passes away.||Following a successful claim when the policyholder passes away or, for some policies, is diagnosed with a terminal illness.|

 This kind of policy can help cover costs like an individual’s mortgage repayments if they are unable to work, by providing an income stream that replaces part of the policyholder’s regular income.

 It can cover individuals for a portion of their lost income, typically up to 75% of gross wages, for a set period due to the following types of events:

 - Sickness or injury

 - Total or partial disablement (a lump sum amount may be paid out in these cases)

-In addition, because some income protection policies have a limited maximum time period during which a benefit will be paid, it may not be a suitable option if you want cover that would pay off the entire balance of a home loan.
+However, like mortgage protection insurance, some income protection policies have a limited maximum time period during which a benefit will be paid, meaning they may not be a suitable option if you want cover that would pay off the entire balance of a home loan.

 Income protection policies typically vary in cost depending on the insured individual’s occupation, as well as risk factors like their age and smoking status.
 The kind of policy (its benefits and inclusions) and the provider offering it may also impact on the cost.

-Like life insurance, income protection policies can typically be taken out either direct from an insurer or via a financial adviser.
+Like life insurance, income protection policies can typically be taken out either directly from an insurer or via a financial adviser.

 Home and contents insurance